 But it’s not always an easy job.

-The training workshop is delivered prior to the roll-out of the site-wide mental health program and is designed to provide comprehensive information, insights, strategies and support;
+The training workshop is delivered prior to the roll-out of the site-wide mental health program and is designed to provide comprehensive information, strategies and support, including:

-- Passport to Mental Health – an informative pocket-sized booklet given to all employees at the first toolbox talk
+- Passport to Mental Health – an informative pocket-sized booklet given to all employees at the first Toolbox Talk Presentation

 - Range of mental health-themed posters for display on-site